kmarkus/rFSM/doc/README.txt

   the first step, the fsm is entered via the 'initial' connector to the =hello= state.
 After that the state =hello= is active and =done= (because no =doo= function is defined).
-Consequently, an =e_done= completion event has been generated which is in the queue.
+Consequently, an =e_done= completion event has been generated and placed in the queue.
 So the next step...